eduardiazf/rfcs/text/0000-datamodel.md

 }
 ```

+The following table specifies how connectors will implement enums.
+Note that Prisma 1.x implements enums as a string, even when a dedicated ENUM type is available.

 | Prisma | MySQL | Elastic Search | MongoDB | PostgreS |
 | :----- | ----- | -------------- | ------- | -------- |
 | Enum   | ENUM  | text           | String  | ENUM     |

+### Ordered Enum values

-> Prisma will store enums as strings containing the name of the enum value.
+Connectors for databases without native support for enums will store enums as strings containing the name of the enum value.
 In the future we could add a feature to specify an int representing the enum value similar to how protobuf specifies the order of fields.
+This minimises space use and simplifies renaming of values.
 This new feature will be backwards compatible:

 ```groovy
 enum SomeEnum {